-- Federal actions to State (Clean Air) implementation Plans under Section 176(c) of the Clean Air Act of 1955, as amended (42 U.S.C. §87401 et seq.); (g) protection of underground sources of dinking water under the Safe Drinking Water Act of 1974, as amended (P.L.
-93-523); and (h) protection of endangered species under the Endangered Species Act of 1973, as amended (P.L.
-93-205). - Will comply with the Wild and Scenic Rivers Act of 1968 (16 U.S.C. §51271 et seg.) related to protecting components or potential components of the national wild and scenic rivers system. - Will assist the awarding agency in assuring compliance with Section 105 of the National Historic Preservation Act of 1966, as amended (16 U.S.C. §470), EO 11593 (identification and protection of historic properties), and the Archaeological and Historic Preservation, Act of 1974 (16 U.S.C. §5469a-1 et seq). - Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendments of 1996 and OMB Circular No. A-133 'Audits of States, Local Governments, and Non-Profit Organizations.' - Will comply with all applicable requirements of all other Fiederal laws, executive orders, regulations, and policies governing this program. - 20.
-Will comply with the requirements of Section 105(g) of the Trafficking Victims Protection Act (TVPA) of 2000, as amended (22 U.S.C.
+- Federal actions to State (Clean Air) implementation Plans under Section 176(c) of the Clean Air Act of 1955, as amended (42 U.S.C. §§7401 et seq.); (g) protection of underground sources of drinking water under the Safe Drinking Water Act of 1974, as amended (P.L.
+93-523); and, (h) protection of endangered species under the Endangered Species Act of 1973, as amended (P.L.
+93-205). - Will comply with the Wild and Scenic Rivers Act of 1968 (16 U.S.C. §§1271 et seq.) related to protecting components or potential components of the national wild and scenic rivers system. - Will assist the awarding agency in assuring compliance with Section 106 of the National Historic Preservation Act of 1966, as amended (16 U.S.C. §470), EO 11593 (identification and protection of historic properties), and the Archaeological and Historic Preservation Act of 1974 (16 U.S.C. §§469a-1 et seq). - Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendments of 1996 and OMB Circular No. A-133, "Audits of States, Local Governments, and Non-Profit Organizations." - Will comply with all applicable requirements of all other Federal laws, executive orders, regulations, and policies governing this program. - 20.
+Will comply with the requirements of Section 106(g) of the Trafficking Victims Protection Act (TVPA) of 2000, as amended (22 U.S.C.
 7104) which prohibits grant award recipients or a sub-recipient from (1) Engaging in severe forms of trafficking in persons during the period of time that the award is in effect (2) Procuring a commercial sex act during the period of time that the award is in effect or (3) Using forced labor in the performance of the award or subawards under the award.

-SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE Mar Vice Acting Director APPLICANT ORGANIZATION DATE SUBMITTED illinois importment of Eublic Invelle 7/5/2022
+SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE Kristin Faust Executive Director, IHDA APPLICANT ORGANIZATION DATE SUBMITTED Illinois Housing Development Authority 04/27/2023